aabbtree77/twinpeekz/README.md

 Why yet another rendering framework/engine/code?
 In a narrow sense, consider this code as a study of volumetric lighting and Go/GC in 3D.

 More broadly, I have been following quite a few 3D engines, and the aim here is to expose/emphasize a realistic rendering pipeline evolving towards "low complexity, high fidelity", in OpenGL.
-Most of the 3D engines are excessively complex unreliable Windows-centric editor-driven C++ maintenance nightmares which are getting even more complex with Vulkan and RTX cards.
-Nothing good yet in the web space either.
+Most of the 3D engines are excessively complex unreliable Windows-centric editor-driven C++ maintenance nightmares which are getting even crazier with Vulkan and RTX cards.
+Nothing good in the web space either.

-Ubuntu as a platform for 3D graphics is still weak despite ~~its superb stability~~ (Edit 2022: Barely managed to install the latest Ubuntu 22.04, new fckups with Vulkan, Wayland, GPU drivers, Chromium being better than Chrome...) the success of Blender, and the emergence of Linux ports by the giants.
+Ubuntu as a platform for 3D graphics is still weak despite ~~its superb stability~~ (Edit 2022: Barely managed to install the latest Ubuntu 22.04, new fckups with Vulkan, Wayland, GPU drivers, Chromium being better than Chrome...), the success of Blender, and the emergence of Linux ports by the giants.
 A lesson learned from Unreal: I went through all the hassle of compiling it on Ubuntu and the editor still crashes in the year 2021.
 Unity's editor is more stable on Ubuntu and its HDRP pipeline now includes volumetric lighting.
 However, one can hardly say that any of these engines is a joy.
 There exist much cleaner Linux-friendly modern alternatives, such as [Anki](https://github.com/godlikepanos/anki-3d-engine), but the complexity is there.
 Scroll down to Credits where I share my experience with some of these computer graphics frameworks.

 Meanwhile, 3D graphics got much prettier since around 2014 mostly due to very few effects such as: (i) Volumetric lights exemplified by the Killzone Shadow Fall 2013, (ii) cleaner signal processing and water rendering tricks in INSIDE 2016, and (iii) the skyscapes in RDR2 2018.
 See the online GDC presentations about the technology behind these amazing projects.